sahat/satellizer/README.md

-**Satellizer** is a simple to use, end-to-end, token-based authentication module for [AngularJS](http://angularjs.org) with built-in support for Google, Facebook, LinkedIn, Twitter, Yahoo, Windows Live authentication providers, as well as Email and Password sign-in.
-You are not limited to the sign-in options above, in fact you can add any *OAuth 1.0* or *OAuth 2.0* provider by passing provider-specific information during the configuration step.
+**Satellizer** is a simple to use, end-to-end, token-based authentication module for [AngularJS](http://angularjs.org) with built-in support for Google, Facebook, LinkedIn, Twitter, GitHub, Yahoo, Twitch, Microsoft OAuth providers, as well as Email and Password sign-in.
+However, you are not limited to the sign-in options above, in fact you can add any *OAuth 1.0* or *OAuth 2.0* provider by passing provider-specific information in the app *config* block.

 ![Screenshot](https://lh4.googleusercontent.com/-0UUIecT-3N4/U-LQJkd75iI/AAAAAAAAEZY/YN3Oe-eUPGc/w1676-h1158-no/satellizer.png)